WPTT/WPThemeReview/.github/CONTRIBUTING.md

 ## Upstream bugs

-In the case the sniff error code doesn't starts with `WPThemeReview`, and instead it starts with `WordPress`, `PHPCompatibility`, or something else, that means that it is and 'upstream' bug coming from either `WPCS`, `PHPCompatibility` or `PHPCS`.
+If the sniff error code doesn't starts with `WPThemeReview`, but instead it starts with `WordPress`, `PHPCompatibility`, or something else, that means that it is an 'upstream' bug coming from either [`WordPressCS`](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards), [`PHPCompatibility`](https://github.com/PHPCompatibility/PHPCompatibility) or [`PHP_CodeSniffer`](https://github.com/squizlabs/PHP_CodeSniffer).

 You can report the bug here, but the chances are high that you'll be asked to report it in the correct repository instead.

 # Contributing patches and new features